Internal Nextcloud on a Raspberry PI with SSL

 Create a snapshot

 At this point, we might want to create a backup of our installation.
-We are going to boot from the NVME from now on, but if we create a btrfs-snapshot now,
+We are going to boot from the NVMe from now on, but if we create a BTRFS-snapshot now,

 Not an expert

-I am no btrfs export, so I may be doing stupid things here.
+I am no BTRFS export, so I may be doing stupid things here.
 Keep that in mind, please.
-Maybe it is better to use a tool like snapper instead of raw btrfs commands.
+Maybe it is better to use a tool like snapper instead of raw BTRFS commands.

 # Create a backup snapshot